TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

 * :code:`\TYPO3\CMS\FluidStyledContent\ViewHelpers\Menu\MenuViewHelperTrait`

-  * Contains only protected methods, can not be combined with interface
+  * Contains only protected methods, can not be combined with interface.

   * Contains :code:`getTypoScriptFrontendController()`, hides this
-    dependency in the consuming class
+    dependency in the consuming class.

-  * No interface
+  * No interface.

-  * It would have probably been better to add the trait code to a full class and just use it in the according view helpers (composition)
+  * It would have probably been better to add the trait code to a full class and just use it in the according view helpers (composition).

 Further reading